 Key takeaways:

-- Prevents Complications: Without a POA, your family may need to go through a lengthy and costly court process to manage your affairs.
+• Avoid Court Delays: Without a POA, your family may need to go through a long and expensive court process to manage your affairs.

-- Protects Against Exploitation: It secures you from potential abuse or manipulation during vulnerable times by ensuring only trusted individuals have authority.
+• Protection from Exploitation: It reduces the risk of abuse or manipulation by ensuring only trusted people have legal authority.

-- Customisable and Flexible: You control what powers your attorney has, how long the POA lasts, and whether different people handle different matters.
+• Flexible and Customisable: You decide what powers your attorney has, how long the POA lasts, and who handles different responsibilities.

-- Provides Peace of Mind: Knowing your affairs will be handled as you wish brings comfort and reduces stress for both you and your loved ones.
+• Peace of Mind: Knowing your affairs will be handled your way brings comfort and reduces stress for you and your loved ones.

 What is a power of attorney?

-A Power of Attorney is a legal document that lets you choose another person to act on your behalf and manage your affairs when you’re unable to do so.
+A Power of Attorney (POA) is a document that allows you to appoint another person to act on your behalf if you are unable to do so yourself.
 The document features statements called ‘powers’ that allow the chosen person to make specific decisions on your behalf.

 The attorney can be anyone – a spouse, children, live-in partner, family member, or friend – who you trust to act on your behalf.
 This could be restricted to certain aspects of your affairs, such as financial or property matters, health or personal welfare matters, or a combination of some or all of these matters.